Towards Atoms of Large Language Models: Introduction

-Traditionally, neurons have been regarded as fundamental units of neural networks \citep{olah2017feature}.
-However, neurons often exhibit substantial polysemy \citep{elhage2022toy}, growing doubt on their validity for analysis.
-To address polysemy, features decomposed from internal representations \citep{cunningham2023sparse} have been proposed as such units \citep{olah2020zoom}.
-Yet this perspective remains controversial: (i) features fail to fully reconstruct the original representations \citep{bricken2023monosemanticity}, raising fidelity concerns; and (ii) features undergo splitting into finer ones or merging into broader ones under different decomposition settings (\citealp{bussmann2025learning}; \citealp{chanin2025feature}), undermining stability.
-To date, there is no formal definition of fundamental units of LLMs, limiting theoretical clarity and constraining progress in mechanistic interpretability \citep{elhage2021mathematical}.
+Traditionally, neurons have been regarded as such FRUs \citep{olah2017feature,dai2022knowledge,chen2024journey}.
+However, neurons frequently exhibit substantial polysemanticity \citep{elhage2022toy}, raising doubts about their validity for analysis.
+To address this issue, features extracted from internal representations \citep{cunningham2023sparse,chen2025knowledge} have been proposed as alternative FRUs \citep{olah2020zoom}.
+Yet this perspective remains controversial: (i) features fail to fully reconstruct the original representations \citep{bricken2023monosemanticity}, raising concerns about faithfulness; and (ii) features undergo splitting into finer ones or merging into broader ones under varying decomposition settings \citep{bussmann2025learning, chanin2025feature}, undermining stability.
+Although prior work implicitly treats neurons and features as FRUs, there is still no formal definition of FRUs for LLMs, which hinders principled evaluation and identification and ultimately limits theoretical clarity.